insertokername/custom-authlib/docs/client/flask.rst

 .. important::

-    Please read :ref:`frameworks_clients` at first.
-Authlib has a shared API design among framework integrations, learn them from :ref:`frameworks_clients`.
+    Please read :ref:`frameworks_clients` at first. insertokname-authlib has a shared API design among framework integrations, learn them from :ref:`frameworks_clients`.

 Configuration
 -------------

-Authlib Flask OAuth registry can load the configuration from Flask ``app.config`` automatically.
+insertokname-authlib Flask OAuth registry can load the configuration from Flask ``app.config`` automatically.
 Every key value pair in ``.register`` can be omitted.
 They can be configured in your Flask App configuration.
 Config keys are formatted as ``{name}_{key}`` in uppercase, e.g.